alexa-smart-properties/skill-sample-for-webrtc-asp/README.md

 ## Skill Architecture
 This networking skill is only the middelware solution for the Alexa Smart Properties WebRTC base calling solution.
 The voice interface is configured through the Alexa communicaiton services and not the skills interaction model.
-The purpose of this networking skill is to connect a developers WebRTC infrastructure with Alexa Smart Properties in a peer to peer video and audio call.
+The purpose of this networking skill is to connect a developers WebRTC network infrastructure with Alexa Smart Properties.

 ## Skill Requirements